absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 </figcaption>
 </figure>

-Of course, the CPU implementation is faster, even if I had parallelized it correctly, it would have to quite large to offset the cost of the transfer.
+Of course, the CPU implementation is faster, even if I had parallelized it correctly, it would have to be quite large to offset the cost of the transfer.

 ## Building Fused Operators
 Finally, the fused operators are basically implemented through doing a single transfer to and from, and calling the kernels and bindings in succession.
 This is done CPU-side and there are no unique shaders for them.
-Again, don't worry about the stuff happening CPU side.
+Again, don't worry about the stuff happening CPU-side.
 Just know that it is implemented slighty suboptimally, and these shaders aren't implemented optimally.

 The only really interesting part of the performance benchmarks, as I don't have many different implementations of